adityabatra072/peerboard/README.md

 ## 📜 License

 This project is distributed under the MIT License.
-See `LICENSE` for more information.
+See [License](LICENSE) for more information.

 ---